-Your templates will be discoverable from inside the Postman app using New > Templates and on the web.
+Your templates will be discoverable from inside Postman using New > Templates and on the web.

-Your profile listing will be available both in the Postman app, and on the web, listing all of your published templates.
+Your profile listing will be available both in Postman and on the web, listing all of your published templates.

 Check out some tips for making the most of your listing.